 The usual widgets include: certification, contact, Facebook, help, Q&A, referral, resource list, social sharing, survey, Twitter, speaker bio, and URL, among others

 You have the option to include the other supported widgets if you must.
-But the key for mobile viewing is an optimised screen for better webcast viewing experience.
+But the key for mobile viewing is an optimised screen for a better webcast viewing experience.